aeszyman/ARTH312/bibliography.md

 Brown, Peter Scott.
 "The Chrismon and the Liturgy of Dedication in Romanesque Sculpture." _Gesta_ 56.2 (Fall 2017): 199-223.

-Daniel E. Bornstein, ed. _Medieval Christianity_.
+Bornstein, Daniel E. ed. _Medieval Christianity_.
 Minneapolis, MN: Fortress Press, c2009.
 UR

 Ciresi, Lisa Victoria. "_Maria Ecclesia_: The Aachen Marienschrein as an alternate body for the Virgin Mary."
 In _Binding the Absent Body in Medieval and Modern Art_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 51-72.
 London and New York: Routledge, 2017.
 ILL

 Deliyannis, Deborah, Hendrik Dey, and Paolo Squatriti. _Fifty Early Medieval Things: Materials of Culture in Late Antiquity and the Early Middle Ages_.
 Ithaca: Cornell University Press, 2019.
 Electronic Book

+Emmerson, Richard K. _Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Illustrtated Manuscripts_.
+The Pennsylvania State University Press, 2018.

 Feltman, Jennifer M. "Imagining the sorrows of death and pains of hell in the _Hours of Catherine of Cleves_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 111-132.
 London and New York: Routledge, 2017.
 ILL